Events Archive

 Components review (platform, payload and science) and preparation of the next mission extension (2018-2019) which will be evaluated in spring 2017 (CNES REDEM / NASA Senior Review).

-11/08/2016: New version (V4.10) of standard Lidar data product Level 1 and Level 2 are available both at the US and French data centers (ASDC and AERIS/ICARE).
+8 August 2016: New versions (V4.10) of standard Lidar Level 1 and Level 2 data products are available both at the US and French data centres (ASDC and AERIS/ICARE).

-V4.10 Level 1 CALIOP: algorithms unchanged since V4.00, but improvement of the digital models and meteorological forecasts.
+V4.10 Level 1 CALIOP: algorithms unchanged since V4.00, but improved digital models and weather forecasts.

-V4.10 Level 2 CALIOP: major revision since 2010 with the correction of numerous artifacts and significant enhancement of both content and quality of the scientific data.
-Moreover, the V4.10 introduces merged layer product which compiles spatial and optical properties of cloud and aerosol layers in a single file (https://www-calipso.larc.nasa.gov/).
+V4.10 Level 2 CALIOP: major revision since 2010 with the correction of numerous artefacts and significant enhancement of both content and quality of the science data.
+Moreover, V4.10 features a merged layer product that compiles spatial and optical properties of cloud and aerosol layers in a single file (https://www-calipso.larc.nasa.gov/).

-06/08-06/10/2016: "CALIPSO-CloudSat Ten-Year Progress Assessment and Path Forward Workshop" took place in Paris at the "Maison des océans" to celebrate the 10 years of scientific measurements.
+8-10 June 2016: "CALIPSO-CloudSat Ten-Year Progress Assessment and Path Forward Workshop" in Paris at the "Maison des océans" to celebrate 10 years of scientific measurements.

-More information on this web site: https://calipsocloudsat.sciencesconf.org/.
+More information on this workshop at https://calipsocloudsat.sciencesconf.org/.
 Objectives:

-- To pesent the scientific breakthrough after 10 years of observation with the two complementary missions CALIPSO and CloudSat.
+• Present the scientific breakthrough after 10 years of observation with the two complementary CALIPSO and CloudSat missions.

-- To demonstrate the synergy with other missions displayed by the A-Train and to highlight the benefits of such an international cooperation.
+• Highlight the synergies with other missions displayed by the A-Train and to underline the benefits of such an international partnership.

-This event was celebrated on April 21 at LARC (NASA center, Hampton USA): cf NASA Press Release
+This event was celebrated on 21 April at LARC (see NASA Press Release) with teams from NASA, Ball Aerospace, CNES and IPSL.

-Again a very positive outcome for this year for both the ground segment and the scientific aspects: 1650 publications and counting, and the combined LIDAR+CloudSat (DARDAR) measurements are in the top 10 products used at AERIS/Icare center.
-Since October 2015, measurements are performed for "ocean color" applications, at the rate of 1 orbit every 15 days over the Pacific Ocean, the satellite being tilted at 30°: the first results are very positives, the scientists want to pursue this over different seasons, over the Atlantic as well as at high latitudes and over polar areas.
+Again, a very positive outcome for this year for both the ground segment and the scientific aspects: 1,650 publications and counting, and the combined LIDAR+CloudSat (DARDAR) measurements are in the top 10 products used at the AERIS/Icare data centre.
+Since October 2015, measurements are performed for "ocean colour" applications, at the rate of one orbit every 15 days over the Pacific Ocean, the satellite being tilted 30°: the first results are very positive, the scientists want to pursue this over different seasons, over the Atlantic as well as at high latitudes and over polar areas.

 2015 Events

-After 9 years of operation, the satellite and payload performances are still excellent and the Calipso mission is considered as a real success.
+After nine years in operation, satellite and payload performance are still excellent and the Calipso mission is considered a real success.

-Thanks to their high precision vertical resolution, Calipso observations are a unique contribution to the study of clouds and aerosols, and to the validation of climate models, as highlighted by the latest GIEC report.
+Thanks to their high-precision vertical resolution, Calipso observations are a unique contribution to the study of clouds and aerosols, and to the validation of climate models, as highlighted by the latest IPCC report.

-A new 2-year extension of the Calipso mission in the A-TRAIN is confirmed for 2016-2017, with the following objectives:
+A new two-year extension of the Calipso mission in the A-Train is confirmed for 2016-2017, with the following objectives:

-- Long term observation needed to understand the role of clouds and aerosols on the Earth's climate
+• Long-term observation needed to understand the role of clouds and aerosols in the Earth's climate

-- Calipso/OCO-2 dual observations to study the influence of the aerosols on the CO2 restitution
+• Calipso/OCO-2 dual observations to study the influence of aerosols on CO2 restitution

-- To estimate the contribution of the Lidar measurements to the ocean color thematic, by a measurement campaign using the 30 degrees depointing capability in order to observe the phytoplankton while minimizing the specular reflections .
+• Estimate the contribution of lidar measurements to ocean colour investigations, through a survey campaign using the 30-degree off-axis capability to observe phytoplankton while minimizing specular reflections.

 Read the full story on NASA's website.